Skip to Content

 • How Water Enters Gas Tank

-Storage conditions are a major factor that can lead to water entering the gas tank.
-When a lawnmower is stored in damp or humid locations, condensation can form.
+Storage conditions are a significant factor leading to water entering the gas tank.
+Condensation can form when a lawnmower is stored in damp or humid locations.
 This condensation may seep into the gas tank, leading to contaminated fuel.

 The U.S. Department of Energy highlights the adverse effects of water on fuel systems (more info here).